-This study guide has been developed to help you and your students explore The Barber of Seville, as well as to familiarize students with the world of opera (vocabulary, history, etc.).
-The guide approaches these subjects via a wide range of disciplines, including English Language Arts, Reading, Math, Science, and Social Studies.
+This study guide has been developed to help you and your students explore The Bilingual Barber of Seville, as well as to familiarize students with the world of opera (vocabulary, history, etc.) The guide approaches these subjects via a wide range of disciplines, including language arts, reading, math, science, problem-solving, and social studies.
 Our goal is to provide you with an innovative, multidisciplinary approach to teaching required skills and curriculum, including Georgia Performance Standards.

 In using this guide, we hope you will feel free to adapt pages or activities to best meet the needs of your students.
 A simple activity may be a perfect launching pad for a higher-level lesson, and a complex lesson may contain key points onto which younger students can latch.
 Please make this guide your own!
-What you can expect from the Atlanta Opera's performance of The Barber of Seville:
+What you can expect from the Atlanta Opera's performance of The Bilingual Barber of Seville: